SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/getting-started/index.md

 ## Action bar

-The action bar is located in the header when viewing a company, person, sale, project, or request.
+The action bar is located in the header when viewing a company, person, sale, project, request, or document.

 The available actions depend on the item you are viewing.
 Tap an icon to initiate the action.